Bumblebee-Project/bbswitch/README.md

 writing a maximum allowable speed of 130 km/h on a traffic sign for a road where 120 km/h is allowed just because the radar gun does not work properly.

+The module has been tested on a Lenovo IdeaPad Y570 running an up-to-date version of Ubuntu 11.10 Oneiric (64-bit) with Bumblebee 3.0 (3.0-1~oneiricppa2) installed using the nvidia driver.

 To make use of it, use the `hack-lenovo` branch.
 An example using DKMS:

     $ git clone git://github.com/Bumblebee-Project/bbswitch.git -b hack-lenovo